NKorea likens Trump to Hitler

 Tackling threats from the isolated North is expected to be at the top of the agenda during this week’s Washington summit between Trump and newly elected South Korean President Moon Jae-In.

-A string of atomic and missile tests by Pyongyang — and threats of military action by Washington — have ratcheted up tensions on the peninsula.
+A string of atomic and missile tests by Pyongyang—and threats of military action by Washington—have heightened tensions on the peninsula.

-Warmbier’s death added to the strains, with Trump slamming the “brutal regime” of the North’s young leader Kim Jong-Un.
+Warmbier’s death added further strain, with Trump slamming the “brutal regime” of the North’s young leader Kim Jong-Un.

 The North has often used bombastic and sometimes racist and sexist rhetoric to slam other world leaders for actions that displeased the regime.